FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 as an overestimate (or underestimate) just by looking at time evolution (without human examining measurement results).
-Overestimates decrease by time, underestimates increase by time (assuming the sustem performance stays constant).
+Overestimates decrease by time, underestimates increase by time (assuming the system performance stays constant).

 Quality of the width of the estimation interval needs human evaluation, and is unrelated to both rate of narrowing (both good and bad estimate intervals